-4. Even if a U.S. court does not have jurisdiction over offshore trust assets, the U.S. court still has personal jurisdiction over the trustmaker, and the courts may try to compel a trustmaker to dissolve a trust or bring back trust assets.
+4. Even if a U.S. court does not have jurisdiction over offshore trust assets, the U.S. court still has personal jurisdiction over the trustmaker.
+The courts may try to compel a trustmaker to dissolve a trust or bring back trust assets.

-5. The trustmaker must be willing to legal rights and control over your trust assets for an offshore trust to effectively protect these assets from U.S. judgments.
+5. The trustmaker must be willing to give up legal rights and control over their trust assets for an offshore trust to effectively protect these assets from U.S. judgments.

-6. Selection of a professional and reliable trustee who will defend an offshore trust is more important than the selection of an offshore trust jurisdiction.
-Trustmakers should interview, and if possibly personally meet, prospective trustees of your offshore trusts.
+6. Selection of a professional and reliable trustee who will defend an offshore trust is more important than selecting an offshore trust jurisdiction.
+Trustmakers should interview, and if possible, personally meet prospective trustees of their offshore trusts.